chriskrycho/v4.chriskrycho.com/2018/true-myth-210-released.txt

 I’ve just released True Myth 2.1.0 ([source](https://github.com/chriskrycho/true-myth/tree/v2.1.0), [docs](https://true-myth.js.org)), which includes a handful of new utility functions for use with the `Maybe` types and arrays or tuples.
 Note that to make use of these you’ll need to be on at least TypeScript 3.0: they take advantage of the some of the shiny new features in the type system!

+**Edit:** and, five minutes later, versions 2.1.1 and 2.1.2 are out with bugfixes consisting of "I forgot to export two functions.
+Now they're exported."
+Because that's how this *always* works, right?

 Here’s what’s new: